sofyansitorus/Woongkir/README.txt

 == Upgrade Notice ==

-= 1.2.7 =
+= 1.2.14 =
-This version include important bug fixes.
+This version include bug fixes and improvements.
 Upgrade immediately is always recommended.